Welcome to campus! Find out what you need to know and do when you come to campus or another University site.

 Face-to-face teaching and learning

-Teaching and learning will continue in three delivery modes in 2022: online, campus-based, or dual-delivery (blended for onshore students and purely online for offshore students).
+Teaching and learning continues in three delivery modes in 2022: online, campus-based, or dual-delivery (blended for onshore students and purely online for offshore students).
 This offers COVIDSafe study options for everyone, with a campus-based experience for as many students as possible.

-We strongly encourage students to take their Semester 2 classes on campus if possible, to engage with other students and staff, and make the most of University of Melbourne campus life.
+We strongly encourage students to take their classes on campus if possible, to engage with other students and staff, and make the most of University of Melbourne campus life.

 For students unable to attend campus for classes, many subjects are available to study online – either in the dual-delivery or online subject types.